 4. Inflation indices.

 b.
-Price comparison to other market rates for similar products.
+Price comparison to other market rates for similar insurance products and medical services.

 c.
 The ability of lower-income individuals to pay for health insurance.

 d.
 Effective strategies carriers can use to maintain close control over administrative costs and enhance the affordability of products and encourage delivery of high quality, efficient healthcare services.

 (2) a.
 “Carrier” means any of the following: